alviancode/WADS-API-Assignment/README.md

-Install all dependencies {Check package.json}.
+Install all dependencies {Check package.json} <For swagger-jsdoc, please use version 6.0.1>.
 To run file: npm start